 Black arrow/slider in machine as talent moves the slider to the right so that the drop holder is in front of the black arrow.

 Pipette 4 microliters of a dialyzed His (hiss)-tagged ligand onto the drop holder and close the cover of the machine [1-TXT].
 On the software, click Next to begin loading [2].
+The machine and software will automatically begin recording the Loading step.

 Drop holder as talent pipettes 4 microliters of the ligand there and closes the cover of the machine.
 TEXT: See text for preparation of proteins